gaperik/sec_obj_cache/draft_sec_obj_cache_markdown.md

 Additionally, in the light of revelations of massive, pervasive monitoring and, in parts of the world, increased attention to privacy concerns as well as regulations for handling customers and employees personal data, various forms of means to protect data transfer from an origin to a client are applied and new technologies developed.
 The concept of 'secure origin' has been brought up and are worked on in applicable mailling lists such as webappsec, webcrypto, TAG, etc..

-At the same time, in some situations intermediate servers between user device and service provider web server may improve the service delivery, either lowering networking costs or increasing service performance, e.g. better responsiveness thanks to lower delay.
+At the same time, in some situations intermediate servers between user device and service provider web server may improve the service delivery, either the end user experience (e.g. give better responsiveness thanks to lower delay), or lowering production costs, or both.

 To further our understanding, this document attempts to explore the requirements on the solution from a service provider perspective as well as drafting potential solutions to the problems that are identified covering client, origin and caching proxies.
 These solutions should describe solutions using existing and emerging browser mechanisms and protocols but in case needed, identify needs for enhancements bordering on being beyond ongoing community discussions.
 This applies to both client and server side of the solution.

 In doing so, the scenarios where the service provider is operating the caching proxies himself or outsourcing it from a 3rd party- sometimes referred to as a CDN- are discussed.
 The intent to have both cases covered are that both are valid and to minimize the difference between an service provider controlled caching infrastructure and one sourced from an external party, facilitating smooth changes in the content delivery set-up.

 In this context, both passive and active caching are considered, active caching meaning pushing content to a cache including device caches before the content having been requested by a user or rather the web application.
 Passive caching is the case where content having been delivered to user A is cached and later used when same content is requested by user B (or user A again).

 ##Problem statement